luccaugusto/promptfolio/README.md

 - [x] implement cat command to view my resume and other files
 - [x] implement cd command to go to other websites
 - [x] implement write command to send me an email (mailto)
+- [ ] implement CI/CD pipeline to deploy
+- [ ] implement close and minimize buttons on floating window
+- [ ] implement toolbar to launch apps
+- [ ] think about other apps